JoaoBaptMG/gba-modern/README.md

 Credits
 =======
-All files in this repository, with exception of specific libraries are Copyright (c) 2019 João Baptista de Paula e Silva and are under the MIT license
+All files in this repository with exception of specific libraries and the fonts located in the _fonts_ foder are Copyright (c) 2019 João Baptista de Paula e Silva and are under the MIT license.

 Niels Lohmann's "JSON for Modern C++" library can be found [here](https://github.com/nlohmann/json) and is also under the MIT license.